 The Chinese students are giving you gifts because you have adopted them and, thus, are acting as hosts, so they want to show their appreciation for this.
 Yes, the best way to say “thank you” to them in return would be to give them a gift in return.

 I would start with some of your local specialty items — maybe even local specialty foods.
 Chinese often give these types of things as gifts in China (b/c local specialties vary from place to place) and they would probably enjoy discovering the flavors of the place where they go to school.
 To give you an example, in Ohio (where I’m from), one of our local specialties was chocolate-covered peanut-butter balls called “buckeyes” (after the Ohio State Buckeyes).
-Or where I am now, in Idaho, we have, for example, things like gourmet smoked trout, potato fudge, chocolate-covered huckleberries… you get the idea.
+Or where I am now, in [State], we have, for example, things like gourmet smoked trout, potato fudge, chocolate-covered huckleberries… you get the idea.
 (And all of the things I suggested here could be bought for $10-$15, so not so expensive either).

 If you really want to get fancy, put the gifts in nice little gift bags or boxes (could be even the bag/box with the gift) — in China, people usually prefer to give gifts in nice bags and boxes (it’s a face thing).
 Just make sure the bag/box isn’t white, because that’s the color of death.